zoolanders/documentation/src/essentials-for-yootheme-pro/settings.md

 ### Country or City

-The _Country_ Database allows resolving IP geolocation on the continent and country level, while _City_ would allow the same plus adding cities and postal code levels.
+The _Country_ Database allows resolving IP geolocation on the continent and country level, while _City_ allows the same plus cities and postal code levels.
 City might seems the obvious choice but taking into consideration that its size is considerably bigger, choose it only when necessary.

 ### Installation

 Download the chosen Database from [MaxMind](https://www.maxmind.com/en/geoip2-services-and-database), previous free registration required, and upload it to any chosen folder of your web project server.
-Copy the absolute or relative path to the Database file and past it into `GEOIP DATABASE SOURCE` field from the `Customizer -> Essentials -> Advanced` panel.
-If the path is relative prepend it with `~/`, e.g. `~/geoip/GeoLite2-Country.mmdb`.
+Copy the relative path to the Database file, prepend it with `~/`, and past it into `GEOIP DATABASE SOURCE` field from the `Customizer -> Essentials -> Advanced` panel, e.g. `~/geoip/GeoLite2-Country.mmdb`.

 :::tip
-If preferable, you can rely on one of the 3rd party plugins for the installation and posterior updates of the Database.
-Once installed make sure the path to the Database is updated in the Essentials settings.
+You can rely on one of the 3rd party plugins for the installation and posterior updates of the Database.
+Once installed make sure the path to the Database is updated in the Advanced settings.

 - [Joomla Akeeba GeoIP Provider](https://www.akeeba.com/download/akgeoip.html)
 - [WordPress Geolocation IP Detection](https://wordpress.org/plugins/geoip-detect/)